Dr. Dalbir Bharti, IPS (Retd)

 While working as Deputy Commissioner of Police, district Superintendent of Police, Additional Commissioner of Police (Crime), and Range Inspector General of Police, he handled many communal and law and order problems and a large number of complicated and sensational criminal cases of murders, dacoities, rapes, kidnapping, dowry deaths, bank frauds, cheating etc. As Deputy Commissioner of Police, Mumbai and Additional Commissioner of Police (Crime), Nagpur, he represented the Maharashtra State in the High Court and the Supreme Court of India in many serious and sensational cases.
 He organized many workshops and training courses on various Police and Law subjects such as Bank Frauds and Cheating; Crime against women, Juvenile Justice System; Mental Health, Narcotics Drugs, Forensic Science, Police Investigation; Security of Vital installations; Protection of VIPs.
 Working as Deputy Inspector-General of Police in the CRPF, he had opportunities to tour and serve in various parts of India including the insurgency affected areas of Assam, terrorism affected areas of Jammu & Kashmir, and naxal affected areas of Chhattisgarh.

 After serving the Indian Police Service for 24 years, he took voluntary retirement from the Government Service in November 2011.
-He worked as Consultant/Group President in a big corporate house at Mumbai for two and half years.
-Presently, he is Gurgaon/Delhi NCR based Legal Consultant and actively involved in socio-political activities in Delhi and Haryana.
+He worked as Legal Consultant/Group President in a big corporate house at Mumbai for two and half years.
+Presently, he is Mumbai/Delhi-NCR based Advocate & Legal Consultant and actively involved in education related social activities.
+He worked as Legal Consultant/Group President in a big corporate house at Mumbai for two and half years.
+Presently, he is Delhi-NCR based Advocate & Legal Consultant.
+He is proprietor of Bharti Legal Services (www.bhartilegal.com) which is a multi-service law firm having its offices in Delhi, Mumbai and Gurugram.

 Writings and Lectures:

-He has written four books—(1) The Constitution and Criminal Justice Administration; (2) Police and People: Role and Responsibilities; (3) Pulice evam Log: dono ke adhikar va jimmedariyan; (4) Women and the Law; and (5) Social Harmony.
-His book Pulice evam Log has been awarded Pt.
-Govind Vallabh Pant Puraskar by the Government of India for 2010-11.
+He has written five books—(1) The Constitution and Criminal Justice Administration; (2) Police and People: Role and Responsibilities; (3) Pulice evam Log: dono ke adhikar va jimmedariyan; (4) Women and the Law; and (5) Social Harmony.
+He has been awarded Pt.
+Govind Vallabh Pant Puraskar by the Government of India in 2011 for his book in Hindi Pulice evam Log.

 He has delivered lectures at Universities, Academies, Colleges and other educational institutes on the Constitution, Law, Human Rights, Criminal Justice System, Career Planning, etc. While he was posted in Mumbai, he was a guest speaker at the University of Mumbai and delivered lectures to the post-graduate students on the Law, Human Rights and Criminal Justice System.

-He is the founder president of Bharti Education and Development Society, a charitable organization, registered with the Registrar of Societies, Delhi in 1993 under the Societies Registration Act, 1860.
-The Society runs Libraries and Reading Rooms at various places for the poor and needy students; provides financial aid to poor students by way of scholarships and interest free education loans; organizes free coaching and various other educational activities such as general knowledge tests, essay competitions, debates and quiz contests for the students/candidates planning and preparing for various competitive and entrance examinations.
+He is Founder President of Bharti Education and Development Society (www.bhartisociety.org), which is a charitable organization registered with the Registrar of Societies, Delhi in 1993 under the Societies Registration Act, 1860.
+The Society has set up and running seven Libraries and Reading Rooms at various places for the poor and needy students.
+It provides financial aid to poor students by way of scholarships, organizes free tuition & coaching and various other educational activities such as general knowledge tests, essay competitions, debates and quiz contests for the students/candidates planning and preparing for various competitive and entrance examinations.